AnubyteCode/nvidiaProfileInspector/README.md

 This fork will be updated for the time being.
 Please test your option suggestions, or ask a friend with the right hardware to do so, using the Reference.xml.

+Check releases for a pre-release dark mode build.
+It should autodetect OS and apply the right settings, such as Mica support on Windows 11.

 **Original README body:**